Telephone numbers in Belgium: Overview and structure

 Mobile/GSM area codes always begin with 04xx and the subscriber number is six digits long.
-Numbers are usually provided by Mobistar (re-branded as Orange), Base, or Proximus, and more recently by Telenet as well.
+Numbers are usually provided by Orange (formerly Mobistar), Base, or Proximus, and more recently by Telenet as well.
 Each provider has a unique number assigned as the second digit in the area code: Proximus numbers begin with 047x or 0460, Base numbers with 048x, Orange numbers with 049x and Telenet numbers with 0467 and 0468.
 With the introduction of number portability, both for landlines and mobile numbers, area codes may no longer correspond with their original providers or local switches.

-Area codes
+Landlines

-Remark that landlines in Liège have numbers starting with 04, and so do mobile phones all over the country.
+Landlines in Liège have numbers starting with 04, and so do mobile phones all over the country.
 But mobile numbers are 04xx xx xx xx – 10 digits in total – while Liège numbers are 04 xxx xx xx – 9 digits in total.
 Landlines in Liège also never starts with 04 6x, 04 7x, 04 8x or 04 9x.

 Mobile numbers

-Note that subscribers may have been ported to another network, due to mobile number portability.
+Subscriber numbers may have been ported to another network, due to mobile number portability.

-On some mobile phones, the caller ID may fail unless the leading 0 is replaced with a + and the country code, i.e. a caller's number 0474/12.34.56 might need to be manually replaced to +32/474.12.34.56 in your phone.
+On some mobile phones, the caller ID may fail unless the leading 0 is replaced with a + and the country code, i.e. a caller's number 0474 12 34 56 might need to be manually replaced to +32 474 12 34 56 in your phone.
 More ranges have become available between 0440 and 0468.
 For the latest list refer to the BIPT reference.